fonhorst/RePlay/experiments/README.md

    On should remember that it is not possible to alter a workflow directly from Web UI, but only to monitor and affect its execution, including launching a workflow, pausing it, restarting failed tasks.

+   In order to deploy test/development dag scripts assigned to a specific user, you must declare the `USERNAME_ON_CLUSTER` environment variable.
+   The `USERNAME_ON_CLUSTER` user must have ssh access to the dag scripts directory.
+   The most convenient way is to write `export USERNAME_ON_CLUSTER=username` in the ~/.bashrc file.
+   Next, you need to create the dag_*_username.py files in the `experiments` directory and after that the `./experiments/bin/replayctl sync-dags` command will deploy your dag scripts to the airflow directory.
+   Your dag scripts will be copied with the `_username` suffix and will not conflict with other users' files.

 2. To execute a task Airflow is configured to use Kubernetes executor that runs tasks as separate pods inside Airflow namespace on Kubernetes.